Density of states and differential entropy in Dirac materials in crossed magnetic and in-plane electric fields: DOS in the crossed fields: nonrelativistic case

 where the integration is done over neighboring classical trajectories and $S_n$ represents the orbit area in momentum space corresponding to the $n$-th Landau level.
 Evidently, the degeneracy (\ref{degeneracy-LL}) is recovered by taking $S_n = 2 \pi m \mathcal{E}_n^{\mathrm{L}}$.

-Although the DOS (\ref{DOS-E=0}) is derived by placing the electrons in a system of finite size, the Landau spectrum $\mathcal{E}_n^{\mathrm{L}} $ in Eq.~(\ref{spectrum-crossed-Schrodinger}) corresponds to an infinite system and does not take into account the surface electrons.
+Although DOS (\ref{DOS-E=0}) is derived by placing the electrons in a finite-size system, the Landau spectrum $\mathcal{E}_n^{\mathrm{L}} $ in Eq.~(\ref{spectrum-crossed-Schrodinger}) corresponds to an infinite system and does not take into account the surface electrons.
 Nevertheless, there is a consistency between the results obtained from Landau's theory \cite{Landau1930ZP}, essentially based on the DOS (\ref{DOS-E=0}), and Teller's approach \cite{Teller1931ZP}, which accounts for the finite size of the system and the presence of the surface magnetization currents, as discussed in Ref.~\cite{Hajdu1974ZP}.